rupertgermann/image-crawler/memory-bank/progress.md

 ## Overall Assessment:
 The secondary buttons are now significantly more visible, using the accent color for their background and a contrasting text color.
 This improves the overall usability and aesthetic of the application by making key interactive elements more prominent.

+---

+# UI Improvement - Remove Local Scan Completion Dialogs

+## Objective:
+To remove the disruptive `alert` dialogs that appear upon the completion or stopping of a local scan, while ensuring the information is still available in the log area.

+## Changes Implemented in `electron/renderer.js`:

+1.  **`window.electronAPI.onScanComplete` Handler**:
+    *   The `alert` call displaying the scan summary upon completion has been commented out.

+2.  **`window.electronAPI.onScanStopped` Handler**:
+    *   The `alert` call confirming the scan has been stopped has been commented out.

+3.  **`window.electronAPI.onWebComplete` Handler**:
+    *   The `alert` call for web download completion remains active, as its removal was not requested.

+## Overall Assessment:
+The application now provides a less intrusive user experience during local scan operations by removing pop-up alerts.
+Users can still review scan status and summaries within the integrated log area.